“Returning hate for hate multiplies hate,

 Racism and Reconciliation, Equality, and Diversity

-Dr. George Gonzalez is from a Mexican-American family.
-His mother was born and raised in Mexico and his father was born and raised in the border town of Nogales, Arizona with Sonora, Mexico.
-His father was orphaned with his mother dying when he was 2 years old from childbirth and his father when he was 5 years old.
-Working odd jobs, his father desired to become a doctor where Dr. George Gonzalez was born in his father’s surgical residency in Youngstown, Ohio.
-His family then moved to Arizona and lived in a middle class mostly white community—their family of nine siblings.
+Dr. George Gonzalez is one of 9 children from a Mexican-American family.
+His mother was born and raised in Mexico.
+His father was born and raised in the border town of Nogales, Arizona and Sonora, Mexico.
+Orphaned as a young child in a border town, his father worked odd jobs throughout his childhood but excelled academically and dreamed to be a doctor.
+This dream came true and Dr. George Gonzalez was born while his father was doing his surgical residency in Youngstown, Ohio.
+His family then moved back to Arizona and lived in a middle class mostly white neighborhood where he personally experienced racism as a Mexican-American.

 Dr. Charles Jaiyeoba practices gastroenterology in Livonia, Michigan.
 Dr. Jaiyeoba received his medical degree from Morehouse School of Medicine and completed his residency and fellowship at Detroit Medical Center.
 He is board certified in Gastroenterology and Internal Medicine.